 Melanoma has been induced in cats who were experimentally injected with a strain of feline sarcoma virus.

-Obviously, symptoms will vary depending on the location of the tumour.
+Obviously, symptoms will vary depending on the location of the tumour but may include:

-- Single, raised growth which grows rapidly.
-Pigmentation may or may not occur.
+- Single, raised growth which grows rapidly, which may be pigmented

 As the tumour spreads through the body, additional symptoms can develop such as: